ARCHIVES:

 * * * * * * * *

 He had been aware, on reflection, of the battles between the secular and religious types for the hearts and minds of the people.
 The religious types had won out and would always win out, apparently, creating a sloppy democracy full of fantasy and ill-will based on the difference of opinion.
 But the secular types had blown it by not understanding the nature of the culture and upholding very suspect, unworkable ideas that they insisted people sacrifice for.
 "Sacrifice for your incredible provincialism?"
-And, he felt, no matter how international or global they became they were always provincials tucked away in the privileged cubicle from which they wove magic around 17 year old students.
+And, he felt, no matter how international or global they became they were always provincials tucked away in the privileged cubicle from which they wove magic around 17 year-old students.
 A few them at any rate.

 Both produced ravening wolves rather than saints.
 And history, struggling to produce saints and perfection, rolled over them with impunity.
 The ravening wolf, secular and religious, was the dominant type in history and always had to be subdued before they destroyed everythihg.